 One of the best ways to do this is cut the bulk.
 An HR professional is unlikely to spend countless hours picking through your resume for a fine tooth comb, looking for particular details.
-If you prioritize the important aspects of your knowledge and experience and condense them in straightforward terms, the individual reviewing your resume will be able to see them immediately.
-This is a surefire way to become a priority candidate.
+If you prioritize the important aspects of your knowledge and experience, and condense them in straightforward terms, the individual reviewing your resume will be able to see them immediately.
+This is a definite way to become a priority candidate.

 5. Start networking